molpopgen/libsequence/REVISION_HISTORY.md

 ### TODO:

 * Move BAM alphabet to SeqAlphabets
-* Change all references of 8 to 4?
-Should the name be based on some int8_t or on the fact that it is 4-bit encoded?
-8 > 4, so that is obviously a better choice?
-* Seq8, PolyTable8 ??
-* Explore std::unique_ptr< Sequence::poly8::itype > instead of vector.
-It could be faster, but there are implementation/convenience/maintainability costs

 1. H12 from Petrov, Messer, et al.
 2. G stat for differentiation -- http://arxiv.org/pdf/1403.1552.pdf